 A symbol containing the word “ECO” typically utilises the grill, fan and lower heating element to reduce the amount of energy used.
 Any ECO setting is usually suitable for cooking a small amount of food.

 If you buy a pyrolytic oven, you might see an icon with a P symbol.
 This allows you to activate the pyrolytic self-cleaning function to deep clean the inside of your oven.
 If there’s only a small bit of grime, you can opt to choose the icon which features both a P and the words, ‘ECO’.

 Shop Ovens with some of our referral partners^

 Let’s not forget about the dish-specific settings cooked up by different brands.
 Depending on the product you get, a variety of ovens come with a number of functions designed to cater to certain meal types.

 The Pizza mode is pretty common with most ovens.
 The combination of the fan and both the upper and lower heating elements are designed to blow pizza lovers away by ensuring a crispy base.
 The setting can alternatively be used for meals that require browning, or simply taste better when crispy.

 Some Smeg appliances also feature an automatic fish cooking function, which provides a pre-set setting to specifically suit different types of fish.
 Other similar features include the Vegetable Cooking function and Meat Cooking function.

-If you prefer to bake your bread, rather than buy a loaf at the store, look for a symbol which has a semi-circle and a few arrows pointing up.
-This option is suitable for proving yeast-type dough mixes, just check your manual to see how long you’ll need to place the dough in the oven for.
+If you prefer to bake your bread, rather than buy a loaf at the store, look for a symbol that has a semi-circle and a few arrows pointing up.
+This option is suitable for proving yeast-type dough mixes, just check your manual to see how long you’ll need to place the dough in the oven.

 So, there you have it!
 Take advantage of the different settings on your oven and get a little creative in the kitchen.
 If this has inspired you to buy a new oven, hit the link below to see plenty of ratings and reviews on a wide range of brands and products.